 St. Philomena's anchor - Clip art anchor printed out on card stock

 St. Genevieve's candle - White birthday candles

-St. Therese's roses - Small craft roses I had on hand (you can find packs of them at any craft store and probably the dollar store)
+St. Therese's roses - Small craft roses I had on hand (You can find packs of them at any craft store.)

 St. Andrew's fishing hook - Metal Christmas ornament hangers